-In the case of the student being unable to attend their live assessment for unforeseen circumstances, there will be a resubmission option for a Video submission of their live performance at a date following the main assessment period.
+In the case of the student being unable to attend their live assessment for unforeseen circumstances, there will be a resubmission option for a Video submission of their performance submitted by a date following the main assessment period.

-Programme Competencies addressed % Assessment Type and Title (where relevant) SA1 PC2, PC9, PC11, PC12 100% Portfolio 20-minute performance submitted by video portfolio
+Programme Competencies addressed % Assessment Type and Title (where relevant) SA1 PC2, PC9, PC11, PC12 50% Video Submission of Performance.
+SA2 PC2, PC9, PC11, PC12 50% Video Submission of group Performance.